Cooperative Retriever and Ranker in Deep Recommenders: Cooperative Retriever and Ranker

-\subsubsection{Sampling from the Retriever}
+\subsubsection{\textbf{Sampling from the Retriever}}

-The top-k predictions from the retriever absolutely include both hard negatives and potential positives.
-Existing empirical study shows the only use of the top-k results is sub-optimal for training the model.
-Therefore, we suggest to draw samples from $Q(i|c) = \frac{\exp\big(M_\theta(i,c) /T\big)}{\sum_{j\in \mathcal{I}} \exp\big(M_\theta(j,c)/T\big)}$.
-The parameter $T$ controls the balance between hardness and randomness of negative samples.
+Prior work considered the top-k retrieval results as negative, they suffer from the false negative issues since the top-k results include both hard negatives and potential positives.
+In this paper, we propose to construct the proposal distribution from the retriever $M_\theta$, i.e., $Q(i|c) = P_\theta(i|c)= \frac{\exp\big(M_\theta(i,c) /T\big)}{\sum_{j\in \mathcal{I}} \exp\big(M_\theta(j,c)/T\big)}$, where the coefficient $T$ controls the balance between hardness and randomness of negative samples.
 When $T\rightarrow \infty$, sampling approaches completely random; when $T\rightarrow 0$, it becomes fully deterministic, being equivalent to argmax.
-However, as aforementioned, it is time-consuming to draw samples from $Q(i|c)$ while sampling efficiency is important for training the model.
+In this case, the sampled log-softmax can be reformulated as